kendrickcc/archlinux-uefi-packer-ansible/README.md

-# Archlinux UEFI build with Packer and Ansible
+# Vagrant Archlinux box with UEFI built using Packer and configured using Ansible

 Credits: [binary-many/arch-ansible](https://github.com/binary-manu/arch-ansible)

-An Archlinux build using Packer and Ansible based on the build by `binary-manu`.
-I wanted a base Archlinux build where I could test out various desktop environments.
-This will produce a Virtualbox image that can be imported.
+This started as an effort to build a base Archlinux box where I could try out various destkop environments, wash rinse and repeat.
+I chose to build my own box instead of using the `archlinux/archinux` Vagrant box because I wanted a different disk partition, to include a swap file.
+Starting with Packer and Ansible based on the build by `binary-manu`, this morphed eventually into a Vagrant box where I could then use Ansible tags to build desktop environments.

 ## Versions used

 - VirtualBox 6.0.14
 - Packer 1.4.4
+- Vagrant 2.2.6
 - Ansible 2.9
 - Archlinux latest (2019-11-01)
     - Using mirrors.kernel.org/archlinux as the mirror site.

-## Installed system
+## Installed base system

-- 2 CPU, 2 GB RAM
+- 1 CPU, 1 GB RAM
 - EFI enable
-- VBoxSVGA 128 MB video ram, 3D acceleration
-- CoreAudio
 - 3 partition system using GRUB efibootmgr.
     - /dev/sda1 256 MiB esp
     - /dev/sda2 4 GiB swap